zapier/zapier-platform/packages/cli/README-source.md

 zapier team:add user@example.com
 ```

 You can also invite anyone on the internet to your integration by using the links from `zapier users:links`.
 The link should look something like `https://zapier.com/platform/public-invite/1/222dcd03aed943a8676dc80e2427a40d/`.
-You can put this in your help docs, post it to Twitter, add it to your email campaign, etc. You can choose an invite link specific to an integration version or for the entire integration (i.e. all integration versions).
+You can put this in your help docs, post it to X (formerlly called Twitter), add it to your email campaign, etc. You can choose an invite link specific to an integration version or for the entire integration (i.e. all integration versions).

 ### Promoting an Integration Version